Timini Egbuson: Biography

-Timini was born in Bayelsa State in the south-south region of Nigeria and is the younger brother of actress Dakore Akande.
-He got his primary school education from Greenspring Montessori, The Afro School and St. Catherine's.
-He attended Adebayo Mokuolu College, Lagos State, Nigeria.
-He studied psychology in the University of Lagos.
-He graduated in the year 2011.
-He started his acting career in 2010, on M-net's soap opera Tinsel.
-At the 2020 AMVCA awards, Timini won the Best Actor in a drama for his role in Elevator baby.
+Timini Egbuson was born in Bayelsa State, in the south-south region of Nigeria, and is the younger brother of Dakore Akande.
+He received his primary education at Greenspring Montessori, The Afro School, and St. Catherine’s, before attending Adebayo Mokuolu College in Lagos State.
+Egbuson later studied psychology at the University of Lagos graduating in 2011.

+Egbuson began his acting career in 2010 with a role in the M-Net television soap opera Tinsel.
+He subsequently established himself as a prominent figure in Nollywood through appearances in film and television productions.
+In 2020, he won the Best Actor in a Drama award at the Africa Magic Viewers' Choice Awards for his performance in Elevator Baby.